 —Jane Roberts: The Seth Material.

-I welcome you to read on just as I had read on, albeit marking the quote; on the other hand, what The Seth Material then did not elaborate much on, we’ll look at a bit closer.
+I welcome you to read on just as I had read on, albeit marking the quote; on the other hand, what The Seth Material then did not elaborate much on, we’ll take a closer look at.
 At first I’d like to play with rephrasing the statement.

 Shortened: “If you want to know what you think of yourself, then ask yourself what you think of others.”